FLIR/conservator-cli/docs/usage/cvc_guide.rst

 This will be downloaded to ``analyticsData/``.

-By default, this performs 10 downloads in parallel at a time.
+By default, CVC performs 10 downloads in parallel at a time.
 For faster connections, you can increase this number by passing ``--pool-size`` (``-p`` for short)::

     $ cvc download --pool-size 50  # download 50 frames at a time